stuchain/UoM_Cryptography/README.md

 ## 👥 Author

-**Cryptography Course Assignment - AUEB MSc**
+**Cryptography Course Assignment - University of Macedonia**
 **Academic Year 2025-2026**

 ---

 ## 📝 License

-This project is created for educational purposes as part of the Cryptography course assignment at AUEB.
+This project is created for educational purposes as part of the Cryptography course assignment at University of Macedonia.

 ---